You learn to swim faster with a coach, you build better in the gym with a

 Throughout the globe, people suffer from mental health conditions, from

-gender and age.
+time regardless of gender and age.

 Unfortunately, most people agree upon the fact that they are afraid of